How to Use Spanish Reflexive Verbs Like a Native

 When the subject is yo, the pronoun me is used.
 When the subject is tú, the pronoun te is used and so forth.

 It’s good to hear these pronouns in action.
 The time we most often use them is when talking about our daily routines.
 Try this YouTube video to watch a native Spanish speaker talking about her daily routine.
+If you want to practice them yourself, you can build flashcard decks with any of these words on the FluentU program.
+Or, you can search the authentic Spanish videos in the FluentU library to find more video examples of these words being used by native speakers.

 2. Place Your Pronouns